 If the student is receiving financial aid through the College, the Office of Financial Aid must be informed of any tuition benefits from a parent's employer or other awards or grants.
-It usually is necessary for the financial aid award to be adjusted to accommodate this assistance.
+It usually is necessary for the financial aid offer to be adjusted to accommodate this assistance.

 State scholarships and/or outside scholarships are not reflected as a credit on the bill until funds are received from the donor agency or organization.
 One-half of state scholarships and, generally, one-half of outside scholarships shown on the financial aid package may be subtracted from the fall term bill.
 The usual expectation is that an outside scholarship will be divided between the two semesters.
-However, if the donor of an outside scholarship specifies in writing that the assistance should be applied in full to the fall term bill, please contact the Office of Financial Aid so that the award record may be adjusted.
+However, if the donor of an outside scholarship specifies in writing that the assistance should be applied in full to the fall term bill, please contact the Office of Financial Aid so that the offer record may be adjusted.
 In addition, if an outside scholarship has been received directly by the student from the donor, please notify the Office of Financial Aid.
 In this case, the scholarship should not be subtracted from the fall term bill.

-For students who have been awarded financial aid and have accepted the award, scholarship, grant or loan assistance, the amount should appear on the term bill as either a credit or pending aid.
+For students who have been offered financial aid and have accepted the offer, scholarship, grant or loan assistance, the amount should appear on the term bill as either a credit or pending aid.
 Aid is credited after all requirements for application and disbursement are met.
 If the aid source is from outside the College, the funds are credited to the account after they have been received.
 Aid remains pending until all requirements are fulfilled.

 If your aid application is incomplete, the Office of Financial Aid has notified you of items needed to complete your application so that it may be reviewed.
 This information is also available online at http://www.amherst.edu/go/faportal.
 Please submit any missing or additional requested information as soon as possible so that your financial aid offer may be finalized and credited to your account.